+Ans.
 It is also possible to create a database via an SQL script.
 In this script I would specify:

-The system global area is a shared memory, which means it can be accessed by multiple processes.
+The system's global area is a shared memory, which means it can be accessed by multiple processes.

 The background processes are operating system processes and each process has a specific responsibility in the instance.

 The System Global Area and background processes are created when the instance is “started”.
-When the instance is “shut down”, the processes are killed and the shared memory region is “released” back to operating system.
+When the instance is “shut down”, the processes are killed and the shared memory region is “released” back to the operating system.

+Ans.
 You can start up a database with three tools.

 <$ORACLE_HOME-/dbs/spfile.ora -If Oracle cannot find the file in the first location, it will search this file.
 This is again a server parameter file.

-When a database is open in restricted mode, only users with “RESTRICTED SESSION” privilege can make a connection to the database.
-By default, only DBAs have “RESTRICTED SESSION” privilege and it should not be granted to regular users.
+When a database is open in restricted mode, only users with the “RESTRICTED SESSION” privilege can make a connection to the database.
+By default, only DBAs have the “RESTRICTED SESSION” privilege and it should not be granted to regular users.

 Opening a database in “restricted” mode is a good way to prevent regular users from accessing the database during maintenance.